terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_subnet_v2.html.markdown

 * `host_routes` - See Argument Reference above.
 * `subnetpool_id` - See Argument Reference above.
 * `tags` - See Argument Reference above.
+* `all_tags` - The collection of ags assigned on the subnet, which have been explicitly and implicitly added.

 ## Import